Linaro/Connect/_pages/homepage.md

       - format: text
         style: text-center
         text_content:
-          text: |
+          text: >
             Linaro Connect is an event that runs twice a year that brings together the Arm Ecosystem.
+Test.

             This is the **ONLY** event where developers, maintainers of both hardware and software can

             openly discuss and collaborate across common problems.

             Due to the current climate we are running these events virtually with great success.

             The next Linaro Connect will be held in March 2021.
-Please watch this space for full details which will be released by the end of this year.
+Please watch this space for full details

+            which will be released by the end of this year.
   - row: container_row
     style: bg-secondary text-white